hli2020/lps_tip15/README.md

 ## Results

 ## Results of other models
 We provide some (time-consuming-to-generate or dependencies-heavily-relied) results of other saliency detectors.
-We use the original software/code provided in the authors' website (but they does not include maps in the datasets the we experiment on).
+We use the original software/code provided in the authors' website (but they does not include maps in the datasets that we experiment on).
 Do **NOT** email me inquiring on the availability of other models' results.

 Currently, the following models are provided (maybe updated once in a while).
 * *Saliency Tree: A Novel Saliency Detection Framework*, IEEE Transactions on Image Processing, Vol.23, No.5, May 2014.
 [CCSD-5000][] [PASCAL-850] [THUS-10000] [ALL]